Esser50K/EvilTwinFramework/README.md

 > ./etfconsole

 For now there only is a console interface that is very easy to use and has tab completion!
-The whole thing wil work according to the etf.conf file.
+The whole thing will work according to the etf.conf file.
 You can view and change all configurations via de console, just type:

 > config \<press double tab>